varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 $$ \alpha = 0.5 \\ \beta = 1.0 $$

-This satisfies the criteria for favorable cell-cell contact, and also keeps the same value of $\beta$ from single cell simulations.
+This satisfies the criteria for favorable cell-cell contact, and also keeps the same value of $$\beta$$ from single cell simulations.

 Below is a a video for the case of $$\alpha = 0.5$$ and $$\beta = 1$$.